ASTRA: Communication-Efficient Acceleration for Multi-Device Transformer Inference: Empirical Evaluation

 \subsection{Results on Accuracy and Communication Costs}

-We evaluate the accuracy performance of \pjn across three Transformer architectures, ViT-Base, GPT2-S, and GPT2-M, on vision and NLP benchmarks.
-Notice that we only report the baseline accuracy for the original model.
-Existing multi-device baselines, including Megatron-LM~\cite{shoeybi2019megatron} and Voltage~\cite{hu2024voltage} mentioned in \S\ref{sec:settings}, do not incur any accuracy loss since they merely reorganize computation without altering the model's numerical outputs.
+We evaluate the \pjn's accuracy with three Transformers, ViT-Base, GPT2-S, and GPT2-M, on vision and NLP benchmarks.
+Note that we only report the baseline accuracy for the original model.
+Existing multi-device baselines, including Megatron-LM~\citep{shoeybi2019megatron} and Voltage~\citep{hu2024voltage}, do not incur any accuracy loss since they merely reorganize computation without altering the model's numerical outputs.
 Therefore, their results are equivalent to the original model and are omitted here for clarity.
 Alongside accuracy, we also report the associated communication overhead, measured as the total amount of data exchanged per token during a single forward pass (i.e., \textit{Total Bits per Token}).
-Results are summarized in Tables~\ref{tab:vit} and \ref{tab:gpt2}.
+Results are reported in Tables~\ref{tab:vit} and \ref{tab:gpt2}.

 \textbf{ViT-Base.} \pjn maintains high accuracy on ViT-Base for image classification (CIFAR-100 and ImageNet-1K), with less than 3.58\% degradation even under 2457.6$\times$ compression, as shown in Table~\ref{tab:vit}.
-With 32 groups, \pjn achieves 91.64\% on CIFAR-100 and 80.05\% on ImageNet-1K, closely matching the original performance of 92.53\% and 80.32\%.
+With 32 groups, \pjn achieves 91.64\% on CIFAR-100 and 80.28\% on ImageNet-1K, closely matching the original performance of 92.53\% and 80.32\%.
 To further assess scalability, we fix the compression configuration (32 groups) and evaluate \pjn on CIFAR-100 using varying numbers of devices.
 As shown in Table~\ref{tab:diff-device}, \pjn preserves model accuracy within 1.39\% of the original model across different device counts.

 \textbf{GPT2.} Table~\ref{tab:gpt2} summarizes the perplexity (PPL) results of \pjn on the next-token prediction task, i.e., Wikipedia and Wikitext-103, using GPT2-S and GPT2-M. Overall, \pjn achieves competitive performance under aggressive communication compression.
 Note that perplexity is an exponential function of the language modeling loss, i.e., $\text{PPL} = \exp(\mathcal{L})$, and thus small differences in loss can result in amplified changes in PPL.
 Specifically, on GPT2-M, the PPL on Wikitext-103 increases from 14.8 (loss = 2.70) to 16.84 (loss = 2.82), reflecting only a 4.4\% increase in loss despite a 102.4$\times$ compression ratio.
 Similarly, on Wikipedia, the loss increases marginally from 2.5 to 2.63 (PPL from 12.16 to 13.83), confirming that much of the accuracy is preserved under significant transmission savings.